bolderflight/airdata/README.md

 #include "airdata.h"
 ```

 An example Arduino executable is located at *examples/arduino/airdata_example/airdata_example.ino*.
-Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other ARM devices.
-This library is *not* expected to work on AVR devices.
+Teensy 3.x, 4.x, and LC devices are used for testing under Arduino and this library should be compatible with other devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *airdata*.
 The header is added as: